tmgthb/Autonomous-Agents/README.md

 [Taxation Perspectives from Large Language Models: A Case Study on Additional Tax Penalties](http://arxiv.org/abs/2503.03444v1)

-- PLAT: introduces PLAT benchmark dataset, with Retrieval Augmentation-component for external knowledge access, Self-Reasoning-component for internal knowledge refinement, and Multi-Agent Collaboration-component for distributed task execution, to assess large language models' ability to predict legitimacy of additional tax penalties.
+- PLAT: introduces PLAT benchmark dataset, with Retrieval Augmentation-component for external knowledge access, Self-Reasoning-component for internal knowledge refinement, and Multi-Agent Collaboration-component for distributed task execution, to assess LLMs' ability to predict legitimacy of additional tax penalties.
-- PLAT benchmark dataset evaluates large language models' understanding of tax law in scenarios requiring more than just statute application, focusing on complex reasoning about real-world situations.
+- PLAT benchmark dataset evaluates LLMs' understanding of tax law in scenarios requiring more than just statute application, focusing on complex reasoning about real-world situations.
-- PLAT benchmark and agent-based approach using retrieval, self-reasoning, and multi-agent methods aim to mitigate limitations of vanilla large language models in comprehensively understanding legal cases.
+- PLAT benchmark and agent-based approach using retrieval, self-reasoning, and multi-agent methods aim to mitigate limitations of vanilla LLMs in comprehensively understanding legal cases.

 ---